What Are Termites?

-Termites eat the cellulose contained in dead plant material so if materials such as leaf litter, wet wood, soil, and dung are present, then it is possible termites may infest.
-Also, if your neighbor has termites, swarming termites are likely to invade your property in order to make a new colony.
-Termite treatments at the property next to yours can also push termites onto your property.
+Termites eat the cellulose contained in dead plant material.
+They’ll infest any areas where they can access cellulose-rich materials like leaf litter, wet wood, soil, and dung.
+Termites colonies also expand aggressively.
+If your neighbor has termites, swarming termites may invade your property to make a new colony.
+Even termite treatments at properties near yours may push termites onto your property.

 Are They Dangerous?

-While termites are not known to carry diseases they are damaging pests to have around.
-Termites primarily gnaw on wood to make room for their nest, though they will also go after cloth, paper and carpets.
-The structural damage they can do to a home can go undetected, until, for example, beams and foundational posts collapse.
+Termites don’t carry diseases, but they’re highly damaging pests to have around.
+Termites primarily gnaw on wood to make room for their nest.
+They’ll also feed on and chew through cloth, paper, and carpets.
+The structural damage they inflict on a home goes undetected, until, for example, beams and foundational posts collapse.

 How Do I Get Rid Of Termites?

-Plunkett’s is an Authorized Operator of the Sentricon® Termite Colony Elimination System – the most effective and least invasive termite treatment available.
+Plunkett’s is an Authorized Operator of the Sentricon® Termite Colony Elimination System, which is the most effective and least invasive termite treatment available.
 The Sentricon® System turns termite biology and behavior against them.
-That’s why it’s is so effective at eliminating the entire colony.
-It starts with the science.
-It ends with dead termites.
+That’s why it’s is so effective at eliminating entire colonies.
+It starts with the science, and ends with dead termites.
 Mission accomplished.

 The Sentricon® System is scientifically designed to eliminate a subterranean termite colony and its queen.
-Sentricon can be installed to both eliminate and prevent termite infestations to keep your property protected now and in the future.
-Continue reading about Plunkett’s Termite Control & Treatment.
+We’ll install Sentricon both to eliminate and prevent termite infestations, and to keep your property protected in the future.
+You can read more about how Sentricon works at Plunkett’s Termite Control & Treatment.

 Can I Do It Myself?

 No, not really.
-Treating for termites yourself is not recommended as the equipment and pesticides that are most effective are not readily attainable.
+Treating for termites yourself is not recommended, because effective equipment and pesticides are not readily attainable.
 Hiring pest control professionals like the team at Plunkett’s Pest Control is the most effective way to eradicate termites on your property.

 How Soon Can You Get Here?

-At Plunkett’s Pest Control, our goal is to help you in the shortest time possible, causing you the least inconvenience while eliminating your termite problems in the most cost-effective manner.
-We make every effort to be with you the same or very next day.
+At Plunkett’s, our goal is to help you in the shortest time possible, inconvenience you as little as possible, and solve your problem in the most cost-effective manner possible.
+We’ll make every effort to be with you the same or very next day.